jmettraux/aac_magic/src/_descriptions_in.md

 Hit point draining arrows, can be harvested if recovered.

 The scarlet thread arrow fires from the caster's hand, it goes through its target and drains (1d8 + _élan_) HPs (min 1) from it.
 The arrow flies then for damage × 10 feet and drops on the floor.
-It will dissolve after damage × 2 rounds.
+It will dissolve right before the next new moon.

-Should the arrow fall into water, it dissolves twice faster.

-Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected CPs if it succeeds a DC 6 `Cast` skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
-If the skill check fails, the CPs are lost, if the skill check fails with a double 1, the caster incurs 1 HP damage.
+Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected CPs if it succeeds a DC 6 `Cast` skill check.
+In case of failure, the CPs are lost, if a double 1 is rolled, the CPs are lost and the caster incurs 1 HP damage.

 ## Scarlet Disk